Mental Health Programs

 Progressive Goal Attainment Program (PGAP)

-The primary goals of Progressive Goal Attainment Programs are to reduce psychosocial barriers to rehabilitation progress, increase quality of life, promote re-integration into life-role activities, and facilitate return-to-work.
-By utilizing targeted treatment of psychosocial risk factors, problem solving, goal-setting, structured activity scheduling, graded-activity involvement combined with motivational enhancement these goals are achieved.
+The primary goals of Progressive Goal Attainment Programs are to reduce psychosocial barriers to rehabilitation progress, increase the quality of life, promote re-integration into life-role activities, and facilitate return-to-work.
+By utilizing targeted treatment of psychosocial risk factors, problem-solving, goal-setting, structured activity scheduling, graded-activity involvement combined with motivational enhancement these goals are achieved.

 HeartMath Interventions Program

-The HeartMath interventions program highlights the critical link between the heart and both ones emotions and cognitive performance.
-Research has shown that there are specific patterns of heart rhythm directly associated with different emotional states (such as anxiety and depression) resulting in direct effects on cognitive and emotional function.
-For example, during stress or negative emotions, the heart rhythm pattern is erratic and disordered and the corresponding pattern of neural signals travelling from the heart to the brain inhibit higher cognitive functions thereby reducing our ability to think clearly, learn, focus/concentrate, problem solve and make decisions.
-Furthermore, it also slows one’s reaction times and reduces ones ability to self regulate.
-Subsequently, the hearts input to the brain during stressful or negative emotions also has a profound affect on the brains emotional processes.
+The HeartMath interventions program highlights the critical link between the heart and both one's emotions and cognitive performance.
+Research has shown that there are specific patterns of heart rhythm directly associated with different emotional states (such as anxiety and depression) resulting in indirect effects on cognitive and emotional function.
+For example, during stress or negative emotions, the heart rhythm pattern is erratic and disordered and the corresponding pattern of neural signals traveling from the heart to the brain inhibit higher cognitive functions thereby reducing our ability to think clearly, learn, focus/concentrate, problem solve and make decisions.
+Furthermore, it also slows one’s reaction times and reduces one's ability to self-regulate.
+Subsequently, the hearts input to the brain during stressful or negative emotions also has a profound effect on the brains emotional processes.

-Developed from a research-based system of scientifically based tools, technology and techniques, HeartMath therapy increases mental and emotional self regulation.
+Developed from a research-based system of scientifically based tools, technology, and techniques, HeartMath therapy increases mental and emotional self-regulation.
 The HeartMath system has been tested in multiple healthcare, educational corporate and athletic settings around the world since 1992.
 The system incorporates emotional restructuring and refocusing tools and techniques that are facilitated by heart-rhythm coherence monitoring and feedback technology (EmWave Pro Plus Software).
-Individuals learn to effectively reduce stress and anxiety, improve health, improve learning and performance and therefore quality of life.
+Individuals learn to effectively reduce stress and anxiety, improve health, improve learning and performance and therefore the quality of life.

-Practicing coherent building skills also offers a variety of long term benefits which may include increased emotional awareness, overall well being, cognitive flexibility, vitality, and enhanced problem solving.
-Furthermore, you can reduce the symptoms of depression, anxiety, obsessive compulsive disorder, post traumatic stress disorder and other significant disorders.
+Practicing coherent building skills also offer a variety of long-term benefits which may include increased emotional awareness, overall well being, cognitive flexibility, vitality, and enhanced problem solving.
+Furthermore, you can reduce the symptoms of depression, anxiety, obsessive compulsive disorder, post traumatic stress disorder, and other significant disorders.
 Based on this research, the company provides unique services, products and technologies to improve well-being and reduce emotional stress.